solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 });
 ```

 If you try to modify fields now, they won't "echo" what you typed.
-This is because value is bound to prop and it is not updated in the app database.
+This is because value is bound to a prop and it is not updated in the app database.
 Just hook event handler and update value in state.

 Committing form should be just as easy.
-Just fire event from click and updata app database.
-DO NOT TRY TO SEND VALUES FROM NewContactForm or something like that.
+Just fire event from a click to add button and update app database accordingly.
+Do not try to send values from NewContactForm or something like that!
 Trust the state Luke!
 Just copy form values as a new contact to contact array.
-Whole point is that app database is the only source of truth.
+Whole point is that the app database is the only source of truth.
 Also, remember to reset the state of the form after succesful commit in order to clear inputs.

 If you don't get it, maybe [my commit will clarify this](https://github.com/solita/react-phonebook/commit/4820f9ad0eda7ca27d0311ac2af1f442495705f7){:target="_blank"}.